HalkowichJasperSA/labs/hexadecimal/README.md

 Note that there's a relationship: *4* digits of binary represent values from 0-15, and *1* digit of hexadecimal represents the same range.
 For this reason, computer scientists settled on hexadecimal as a more convenient way to represent those larger numbers.

+### Representing bytes

-> Here's another handy example: Remember that *8* bits represent one **byte**?
+Here's another handy example: Remember that *8* bits represent one **byte**?
 We can write those values, which range from 0-255, with just two digits of hexadecimal.
 It's much more convenient to write `0xff` than `0b11111111`.

+{% next %}

+## Representing colors

-A very popular use of hexadecimal numbers is when referencing colors.
-Colors on a computer are made up of red, green and blue values (RGB) each of these in the range of `0-255`, which is the range of values represented by one byte or eight bits.
-Hex color codes are usually of the format `#rrggbb` where the `rr` is a hex value from `00` to `FF` representing the amount of red, `gg` represents a hex value for green, and `bb` represents a hex value for blue.
+Colors in a computer typically represented in red, green, and blue values (RGB), each in the range of `0-255`, or one byte.
+In many applications, such as web design, "hex" color codes are written in the format `#rrggbb` where the `rr` is the hex value of red, `gg` for green, and `bb` for blue.
 So for instance `#000000` represents black since each color is displayed at their lowest possible intensity, and `#FFFFFF` represents mixing each of the three primary colors at their full intensity which gives us white.

+> Capitalization doesn't really have a meaning in hexadecimal, so you'll often see it written in both forms.
+Most languages allow both, so programmers just pick one and stick with it.
+What's your preference?

 {% next %}

-## Your Turn
+## Your turn

 Complete the second `for` loop in the program on the right to convert a hexadecimal number to a decimal (base 10) number.